cattermelon-xyz/chain-mvp/assets/Logic.md

 ## Usecases

-There are 2 main users of the app: `initiative designer` is one who design the all checkpoints, events and their enforcers. `voter` is the one who make decision hence trigger the `initiative` to function.
+There are 2 main users of the app: `Mission designer` is one who design the all checkpoints, events and their enforcers. `voter` is the one who make decision hence trigger the `Mission` to function.

-### Initiative Designer
+### Mission Designer

 - Create
 - Update